L'Arrache-Coeur

 Pleasant and uncommon set, untrimmed and with full margins, complete in 27 volumes.

 Composite edition combining seven volumes from the very first collected edition with others from various reissues published between 1836 and 1852.
-Volumes 15 to 30 (1839–1852) each include an engraved title with a vignette and two steel engravings; the earlier editions, covering volumes 1 to 15 (1830–1836), were unillustrated.
+Volumes 15 to 30 (1839-1852) each include an engraved title with a vignette and two illustrated plates; the earlier editions, covering volumes 1 to 15 (1830-1836) did not contain illustrations.

 Half polished calf bindings in Restoration style.
-Smooth spines decorated with a central panel richly gilt in grotesque design, gilt and blind-tooled rolls at head and tail, and gilt fillets.
-Small tear to the headcaps of volumes 5 and 9.
+Smooth spines decorated with a central panel richly gilt in grotesque design, gilt and blind-tooled motifs at head and foot of spine, also ruled in gilt.
+Small tear to the spine-ends of volumes 5 and 9.
 Volumes 25 and 26 show some surface loss to the leather on the boards.

 First edition of the French translation, of which no deluxe paper copies were issued.